 One of the best things about moving is that it provides the perfect motivation to clear some of those books that have been lingering on your shelves.

-Beginning a month or two before your planned move, take a few runs through your bookshelves and ask yourself whether you really want to carry each book to a new place.
+A month or two before your move day, take a few runs through your bookshelves and ask yourself whether you really want to carry each book to a new place.
 More often than not the answer will be a resounding NO. Once you’ve pulled a book to giveaway, don’t look at it again – take the bags straight to a used bookstore, the library or Goodwill to sell or donate and get them out of your mind.

 2. Organize your Books by Size and Type.

 After sorting your books, and before putting them into boxes, separate them out into hardcover books and paperbacks.
-Within those categories, organize your books by size.
+Within those categories, organize your books by size, shape or color.
 These groupings will allow you to fit the greatest number of books possible into each small box.
 While combining paperbacks with hardcover books may seem like a good way to lighten a box, it can result in damage to the paperback editions.

 Additionally, if your books are going into storage with a full-service moving and storage company like Victory Van, or if they will be kept in boxes for an extended period of time, add a silica gel packet (those little packets that come in shoe boxes or Amazon boxes when they ship to you) to the boxes.
 This will absorb any moisture that could harm your books.